 Anyway.
 Sardinia.
 Wow.
 It is one of the most rustic places I have visited.
 Rustic land, like upcountry Maui or Sicily or Montana.
 To get to the beach, I drive through dry grass, hills, sheep, rocky, unpaved roads.
 It seems like such a contradiction in terms.
 But it is real and it is wonderful.

 But the beaches.
 My first beach required parking in a dirt lot.
 And here I thought arriving around 9am guaranteed me first crack at parking and a spot on the beach.
 Well, I could not be more wrong.
 I left my car in the middle of the alleged lot, grabbed my bag, and began a short hike to the beach, along with tens of other people.
 It was packed!
 It’s SO early!
 Ugh.

 I eventually found a spot, dropped my hotel towel (thanks, guys!) and marveled at how pristine the sand was, how clear the water.
 I walked in up to my ankles, and looked down.
-The sand glistened and glittered like I was standing on actual diamond dust.
-With every step, I kicked up chunks of glittery diamond sand that billowed into shiny clouds of soft powder.
+The sand glistened and glittered like actual diamond dust.
+With every step, I kicked up chunks of sparkling sand that billowed into shiny clouds of soft powder.
 It was so shimmery, had so much luster, that I felt I could sit down and pan for actual karats.

 That picture doesn’t do it justice, you’ll need to really envision my description.

 I spent a whole 8 hours on the beach, in the water, reading, rotating, like I was on a spit.